Shariq Siddiqui, J.D., Ph.D. ‘14

 This peer reviewed online academic journal will publish research related to Muslim nonprofit, philanthropic and voluntary action.
 The terms “Muslim” and “philanthropy” are defined broadly to be inclusive of cutting-edge research from across the world and disciplines.
 JMPCS is intended to shed light on the dynamic practice and understanding of Muslim Philanthropy.

-The 2nd Symposium on Muslim Philanthropy and Civil Society will take place in Indianapolis on October 2-3, 2018.
-It is held in partnership with the Center on Muslim Philanthropy, Lake Institute on Faith & Giving and the International Institute of Islamic Thought.
+The 2nd Symposium on Muslim Philanthropy and Civil Society was held in Indianapolis on October 2-3, 2018 in partnership with the Center on Muslim Philanthropy, Lake Institute on Faith & Giving and the International Institute of Islamic Thought.

 The Muslim Philanthropy, Nonprofit, and Civic Archives will be established at the IUPUI University Library in Indianapolis Special Collections.
 The Special Collections are home to the archives of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), the Foundation Center, and other important collections.